janicke-jam/hello-world/README.md

 # hello-world
-This is a suppository.
-No, it's a repository.
+It's just a repository.
 Sorry about that.
+I should not have used a gross joke.
+I will think of a better one.